-Austin moved to Maine in 1969 to cover the State House for the Associated Press and in 1972, she became the first Associated Press environmental writer for New England.
-Her career as an investigative environmental journalist flourished when she began to work for the alternative weekly newspaper, The Maine Times, which encouraged the in-depth reporting about forestry, land use, public utilities, rural community development, and conservation that earned Austin her reputation.
-The collection consists primarily of Austin’s research conducted for various projects, mainly regarding Baxter State Park and in preparation for her book, Wilderness Partners: Buzz Caverly and Baxter State Park (2008).
-It includes photos, maps, research books and annual park reports.
-The collection also includes Austin’s articles published in various newspapers and magazines, primarily The Maine Times.
+Austin moved to Maine in 1969 to cover the State House for the Associated Press and in 1972, became the first AP environmental writer for New England.
+Her in-depth reporting about forestry, land use, public utilities, rural community development, and conservation for The Maine Times, earned her a wide reputation.
+The collection consists of Austin’s research for projects regarding Baxter State Park and in preparation for her book, Wilderness Partners: Buzz Caverly and Baxter State Park (2008) and includes photos, maps, research books and annual park reports, as well as published articles.

-Susan Hayward, is a Maine naturalist involved in educational outreach.
-She has been a science education consultant for Bates College, a learning associate at Bates and Bowdoin, an instructor in the Lewiston Adult Education program, and a science consultant with the Hughs Science Outreach Grants program/Lewiston Public School Department.
-This collection consists of nine educational booklets Hayward created for the Thorncrag Bird Sanctuary in Lewiston on topics such as fungi, trees, the senses, nature hikes, birds, wildflowers, insects and squirrels.
+Maine naturalist involved in educational outreach and science education at Bates and Bowdoin Colleges and in the Lewiston area.
+Hayward’s collection consists of nine educational booklets created for the Thorncrag Bird Sanctuary in Lewiston on topics such as fungi, trees, the senses, nature hikes, birds, wildflowers, insects and squirrels.

-Donna M. Loring served as the Penobscot Nation’s Tribal Representative to the Maine Legislature from 1998-2003 and from 2007-2008.
-She has also served on the Penobscot Tribal Council.
-In 2019, Janet Mills appointed Donna M. Loring as Senior Advisor on Tribal Affairs to the Governor.
+Loring served as the Penobscot Nation’s Tribal Representative to the Maine Legislature from 1998-2003 and from 2007-2008 and the Penobscot Tribal Council.
+In 2019 Janet Mills appointed Donna M. Loring as Senior Advisor on Tribal Affairs to the Governor.
 The collection includes material related to the stewardship of the Penobscot River, with a specific focus on water quality, as well as general environmental concerns of the Penobscot Nation.

-In 1977, Tatelbaum and her husband, Kal Winer, moved to Maine to live simply.
-They built a solar-powered homestead on 75 acres in Appleton, and over 20 years Tatelbaum wrote several essays chronicling their experiences.
-Several were published in such periodicals as Countryside, Harrowsmith, and The Maine Times.
-In 1997 the essays were published as Carrying Water as a Way of Life: A Homesteader’s History.
-In 1982, Tatelbaum began working part-time as an English and environmental studies professor at Colby College.
-Her second book, Writer on the Rocks, was published in 1999, and explores how physical labor can contribute to removing metaphysical obstacles such as writer’s block.
+Tatelbaum and her husband moved to Maine in 1977 to live simply.
+She chronicled her experience bulding a solar-powered homestead on 75 acres in Appleton and published in Countryside, Harrowsmith, and The Maine Times.
+In 1997 her essays were published as Carrying Water as a Way of Life: A Homesteader’s History.
 This collection consists of manuscript material related to her books, poetry, essays, journals related to her teaching and proprioceptive writing.

 Books & Videos